Cecina, Tuscany

-Cecina (/it/) is a comune (municipality) of 28,322 inhabitants in the Province of Livorno in the Italian region Tuscany, located about 80 km southwest of Florence and about 30 km southeast of Livorno.
+Cecina (/it/) is a comune (municipality) of 28,322 inhabitants in the Province of Livorno, in the Italian region of Tuscany, located about 80 km southwest of Florence and about 30 km southeast of Livorno.

-The territory of Cecina borders the following municipalities: Bibbona, Casale Marittimo, Castellina Marittima, Guardistallo, Montescudaio, Riparbella, Rosignano Marittimo.
+The territory of Cecina borders the following municipalities: Bibbona, Casale Marittimo, Castellina Marittima, Guardistallo, Montescudaio, Riparbella and Rosignano Marittimo.

 An archaeological park close to the town houses the remains of a Roman villa from the 1st century BC.